Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

 Colourful and saturated – Bright and intense colours, high contrast.

 Keep in mind when looking at websites/portfolios the actual wedding styling and colour scheme isn’t down to the Photographer.
 We are there to shoot what is on the day.
-So don’t be put off by bright colours and busy days if you are going for a smaller, quieter neutral toned day.
+So don’t let photos of bright colours and busy days put you off if you are going for a smaller, quieter neutral toned day.

 What next?